 In this section we characterize equilibrium prices when sellers have to quote the same per-unit prices to all the buyers, irrespective of their size.
-The function H(q) is introduced to denote the distribution of buyers in the market.

 When price discrimination is not possible, firms choose their price quotes according to a mixed strategy that cannot be conditioned on the buyer's size.
 Let $\rho(q)$ denote the probability with which a buyer of size q searches once only.
 A seller's ex-ante expected profits from pricing at b are given by,